dominiksaul/HEIG-VD-CLD-Labo/Labo02/004_Create_Load_Balancer.md

 Help : execute `tcpdump port 8080`

 ```
-The load balancer sends the requests from the IP addresses we found at the previous question.
+The load balancer sends the requests from both of the two IP addresses we found in the previous question to our drupal instances.
 (10.0.5.8 and 10.0.5.136)
 ```

 * In the Apache access log identify the health check accesses from the